Bring a space expert into your classroom

 Hangout with Dr Martin Archer – How to build your own Light Saber

-- Do you have a google account?
+- Do you have a Google account?
 If the answer is NO you will need to create one.
-Schools do have enhanced privileges and you can use a school’s google account.
-However, this is more complex to set up and it is quicker to create a personal account for this purpose.
+Special schools’ accounts have enhanced privileges but are more complex to set up, and so you may prefer to create a personal account for this purpose.

 - If you need any support at this stage please do not hesitate to email mail us at: firstname.lastname@example.org.

 - Check the Video and Photography policy below – we will presume you accept this unless we hear otherwise from you.

 - You will see an application form at the bottom of this page.
 Please fill this in and we will make contact with you either by email or phone.